 We’ve also made the website text as simple as possible to understand by:

-- using simple content (plain English and with minimal council terminology)
+- using simple content (plain English and with minimal public sector or fire and rescue service terminology)

 - Updating our most recent PDFs to HTML reports

 - minimising use of images and where these are needed, to have meaningful captions